A toy model for background independent string field theory: The BRST quantized relativistic particle and background fields

 In the present exploration we will focus on the algebra $\algA$ that arises from the BRST quantization of the relativistic particle, where the degree is given by the BRST ghost number.
 Considering $\algA$ as a graded Lie superalgebra and applying the above construction one ends up with the gauge theory with BRST differential $Q$, which defines a theory of background fields on which the particle described by the constraint system could propagate consistently.
-This is tantamount to nilpotency of the world line BRST operator $\Omega$.\footnote{We should stress that $Q$ is not to be confused with the world-line BRST charge.}
+This is tantamount to nilpotency of the world line BRST operator $\Omega$.